Gavin Newsom: 2003

 Newsom placed first in the November 4, 2003, general election in a nine-person field.
 He received 41.9% of the vote to Green Party candidate Matt Gonzalez's 19.6% in the first round of balloting, but faced a closer race in the December 9 runoff, when many of the city's progressive groups supported Gonzalez.
 The race was partisan, with attacks against Gonzalez for his support of Ralph Nader in the 2000 presidential election, and attacks against Newsom for contributing $500 to a Republican slate mailer in 2000 that endorsed issues Newsom supported.
-Democratic leadership felt they needed to reinforce San Francisco as a Democratic stronghold after losing the 2000 presidential election and the 2003 gubernatorial recall election to Arnold Schwarzenegger.
+Democratic leaders felt that San Francisco needed to be reinforced as a Democratic stronghold after losing the 2000 presidential election and the 2003 gubernatorial recall election to Arnold Schwarzenegger.
 National Democratic Party figures, including Bill Clinton, Al Gore, and Jesse Jackson, campaigned for Newsom.
 Five supervisors endorsed Gonzalez, while Willie Brown endorsed Newsom.

 Newsom won the runoff with 53% of the vote to Gonzalez's 47%, a margin of 11,000 votes.
 He ran as a business-friendly centrist Democrat and a moderate in San Francisco politics.
 Some of his opponents called him conservative.
-Newsom claimed he was a centrist in the Dianne Feinstein mold.
+Newsom said he was a centrist in the Dianne Feinstein mold.
 He ran on the slogan "great cities, great ideas", and presented over 21 policy papers.
 He pledged to continue working on San Francisco's homelessness issue.
 Newsom was sworn in as mayor on January 8, 2004.
 He called for unity among the city's political factions, and promised to address the issues of public schools, potholes, and affordable housing.
 Newsom said he was "a different kind of leader" who "isn't afraid to solve even the toughest problems".

 2007

 San Francisco's progressive community tried to field a candidate to run against Newsom.
 Supervisors Ross Mirkarimi and Chris Daly considered running, but both declined.
 Gonzalez also decided not to challenge Newsom again.
 When the August 10, 2007, filing deadline passed, San Francisco's discussion shifted to talk about Newsom's second term.
 He was challenged in the election by 13 candidates, including George Davis, a nudist activist, and Michael Powers, owner of the Power Exchange sex club.
 Conservative former supervisor Tony Hall withdrew by early September due to lack of support.
-The San Francisco Chronicle declared in August 2007 that Newsom faced no "serious threat to his re-election bid", having raised $1.6 million for his reelection campaign by early August.
+In August 2007, the San Francisco Chronicle wrote that Newsom faced no "serious threat to his re-election bid", having raised $1.6 million for his campaign by early August.
 He was reelected on November 6 with over 72% of the vote.
 Upon taking office for a second term, Newsom promised to focus on the environment, homelessness, health care, education, housing, and rebuilding San Francisco General Hospital.